Skip to content

 Initial Asset Assessment

-A detailed baseline inspection performed on every newly enrolled building.
-Reviews envelope, drainage, structural indicators, safety conditions, and general maintenance performance to identify both immediate risks and long-term needs.
+A comprehensive baseline inspection of every newly enrolled building.
+Reviews envelope, drainage, structural indicators, safety conditions, and general maintenance performance.
+The output is a clear technical understanding of where the building stands today and what needs attention first.

 CadenceOnce · at enrollment